Arshad9999/IoT-InternetofThings/README.md

 Application Layer: This layer provides services to end-user applications, such as file transfer, email, and web browsing.

 # Practical-3

+## OBJECTIVE: To implement the configuration of Routers , Switches and Hubs using Cisco  Packet Tracer

 ## Router
 Routers are networking devices operating at layer 3 or a network layer of the OSI model.
 They are responsible for receiving, analysing, and forwarding data packets among the connected computer networks.
 When a data packet arrives, the router inspects the destination address, consults its routing tables to decide the optimal route and then transfers the packet along this route.